The fermionic DGFF and its scaling limit logCFT: Introduction

 \section{Introduction}

 \paragraph{Lattice models and (logarithmic) conformal field theory.} In the past twenty-five years, substantial progress has been made in the rigorous understanding of (the scaling limit of) critical models of statistical mechanics in the framework of conformal field theory (CFT) in two dimensions.
-Notable milestones include Kenyon's analysis of the height function of the dimer model ---\cite{Kenyon00,Kenyon01}--- as well as the works of Chelkak, Hongler, Izyurov and Smirnov on the Ising model ---\cite{Smi10,Hon10,ChSm12,HoSm13,CHI15,CHI21}---.
-In those works, the authors identify the scaling limit of the ---suitable renormalised--- correlation functions of certain observables in the corresponding lattice model as CFT correlation functions.
+Notable milestones include Kenyon's analysis of the height function of the dimer model ---\cite{Kenyon00}--- as well as the works of Chelkak, Hongler, Izyurov and Smirnov on the Ising model ---\cite{Smi10,Hon10,ChSm12,HoSm13,CHI15,CHI21}---.
+In those works, the authors identify the scaling limit of the ---suitably renormalised--- correlation functions of certain observables in the corresponding lattice model as CFT correlation functions.
+It is worth noting that, in some cases, the scaling limit of local observables can be made sense of random distributions ---\cite{Kenyon01,CGN-magnetisation_ising}--- but this is not always the case ---\cite{garban_kup}---.
 These achievements constituted rigorous confirmation of a prediction made by the physicists Belavin, Polyakov and Zamolodchikov in the 1980s, asserting that probabilistic models at criticality can be described by conformal field theories ---\cite{belA,belB}---.
 Despite the extensive body of work in the Physics literature inspired by this conjecture, most models of statistical mechanics continue to lack a complete rigorous treatment of their scaling-limit CFT picture.

 In the breakthrough work \cite{HKV}, the authors address this conjecture from a new angle in the context of the Ising model and the discrete Gaussian free field.
 The key insight is the following: employing techniques of discrete complex analysis, the arguments typically used in the CFT literature can be reproduced at the discrete level in models that are sufficiently integrable.
 This way, one can render the space of local observables of the discrete model a representation of the relevant symmetry algebra.
 This approach permits a more systematic and exhaustive analysis of the space of local observables of a discrete model.
 This program was further applied to fermionic observables of the double-dimer model in~\cite{AdameCarrillo-discrete_symplectic_fermions}.
 Furthermore, in~\cite{ABK-DGFF_local_fields}, the authors used this approach to establish a one-to-one correspondence between local observables of the DGFF and local fields in the free boson CFT---hence finding for the first time the full structure of a CFT in a lattice model.